opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 Adding default basemaps
 -----------------------

-By default, OpenDataSoft provides several basemaps.
+By default, Opendatasoft provides several basemaps.
 They are the default basemaps displayed in the drop-down menu of the Basemap table column (described in the introduction of this documentation).
 All these default basemaps can be made available on the platform, using the table.
 Even though the basemaps appear in the list of default basemaps, they will only be usable once added to the table.

 To add default basemaps to the table and make them available on the domain:

 1. Click on the "Add basemap" button under the table.
 2. In the Basemap column, click on the drop-down menu.
-By default, it should display "Streets" (default basemap for all OpenDataSoft domains).
+By default, it should display "Streets" (default basemap for all Opendatasoft domains).
 3. The drop-down menu indicates all basemaps available in the domain, ordered by basemap providers.
 Click on the basemap to add to the domain.
 4. In the Label column, indicate a label for the newly added basemap.
 There must be one label per language (if the domain supports more than one), otherwise the configurations cannot be saved.
 5. Click on the "Save" button in the top right corner of the page.